iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/getNetworkHashPower
+## <GithubCodeLink link="chain/getNetworkHashPower" /> chain/getNetworkHashPower

-Gets hash power from the chain from a sequence or block range
+Gets hash power from the chain from a sequence or block range.

+If no blocks are provided, the last 120 blocks will be used.
+If no sequence is provided, the head will be used.

 #### Request